miketweaver/the-lexington-voyage/content/contact.md

 id = "contact"
 +++

-# We are here to help you
+# Want to know more about the voyage?

 Are you curious about something?
-Do you have some kind of problem with our products?
-As am hastily invited settled at limited civilly fortune me.
-Really spring in extent an by.
-Judge but built gay party world.
-Of so am he remember although required.
-Bachelor unpacked be advanced at.
-Confined in declared marianne is vicinity.

-Please feel free to contact us, our customer service center is working for you 24/7.
+Do you have some kind of question about our shenanigans?
+Are we hastily decending into chaos and you think it's vital to the republic that your let us know?!?

+Please feel free to shoot a message, who knows when we'll get back to you.

+You could also try hitting me up on [twitter](https://twitter.com/_bashNinj).
+Actually, twitter might be better. __Just do that__.